Consumer Motivation and Involvement

 With Share a Coke, Coca-Cola made a global mass customization implementation that worked for them.
 The company was able to put the labels on millions of bottles in order to get consumers to notice the changes to the coke bottle in the aisle.
 People also felt a kinship and moment of recognition once they spotted their names or a friend’s name.
 Simultaneously this personalization also worked because of the printing equipment that could make it happen and there are not that many first names to begin with.
 These factors lead the brand to be able to roll this out globally (Mass Customization #12, 2017).

-Have you ever heard the expression, “Content is King”?
+Have you ever heard the expression, “content is king”?
 Without a doubt, engaging, memorable, and unique marketing content has a lasting impact on consumers.
-As discussed in an earlier chapter, the marketing landscape is a noisy one, polluted with thousands of brands vying for attention.
-Savvy marketers recognize the importance of sparking enough consumer interest so they are motivated to take in their messages.
+The marketing landscape is a noisy one, polluted with an infinite number of brands advertising extensively to consumers, vying for a fraction of our attention.
+Savvy marketers recognize the importance of sparking just enough consumer interest so they become motivated to take notice and process their marketing messages.
+Marketers who create content (that isn’t just about sales and promotion) that inspires, delights, and even serves an audience’s needs are unlocking the secret to engagement.
+And engagement leads to loyalty.

 Engaging customers through content might involve a two-way conversation online, or an entire campaign designed around a single customer comment.